Topic Resources

-• Thromboangiitis obliterans commonly develops in smokers.
+Thromboangiitis obliterans commonly develops in people who smoke.

-• Symptoms are those of reduced blood flow to an extremity: coldness, numbness, tingling, or a burning sensation.
+Symptoms are those of reduced blood flow to an extremity: coldness, numbness, tingling, or a burning sensation.

-• Ultrasonography is often used to detect decreased blood flow in the affected extremity.
+Ultrasound is often used to detect decreased blood flow in the affected extremity.

-• Stopping smoking is the most important part of treatment.
+Stopping smoking is the most important part of treatment.

-• People may also need to take drugs.
+People may also need to take medications.

 Symptoms of Thromboangiitis Obliterans

 Usually, symptoms of a reduced blood supply to the arms or legs develop gradually.
-Symptoms include
+Symptoms include:

-• Coldness
+Coldness

-• Numbness
+Numbness

-• Tingling or burning sensation
+Tingling or burning sensation

-• Pain
+Pain

 These abnormal sensations start at the fingertips or toes and progress up the legs or arms.
 The legs are affected more often than the arms.
 People may feel abnormal sensations before their doctor sees any skin changes indicating an inadequate blood supply (ischemia) or gangrene.
 Raynaud syndrome and muscle discomfort during exertion (intermittent claudication) may develop.
 Cramps occur in the calf muscles or feet if the legs are affected and in the hands or forearms if the arms are affected.

 As the disease progresses, cramps become more painful and last longer.
 Late in the disease, skin ulcers, gangrene, or both may appear, usually on one or more toes or fingers.
-The foot or hand feels cold and may turn bluish (cyanosis), probably because blood flow is greatly reduced.
+The foot or hand feels cold and may turn bluish or grayish (cyanosis), probably because blood flow is greatly reduced.

 Some people with thromboangiitis obliterans also have episodes of inflammation in the veins (migratory phlebitis), usually in the superficial veins.